jjarthur/Volumetric-Visualization/README.md

 - The Volume number in the GUI dropdown refers to the nth Ray Marching component on the Main Camera.
 - Rendering more volumes increases the rendering cost.
 - Script order matters.
 Place the script that you want to be rendered last after the rest.

+## TO DO list:
+- Click and drag to move volume position.
+- Slicing UI sliders to follow player teleports.
+- ‘Reset’ button to set objects and player location back to original positions.
+- Make teleport function more intuitive and easier to use.